F Sharp (programming language): Language evolution

 F# originates from Microsoft Research, Cambridge, UK.
 The language was originally designed and implemented by Don Syme, according to whom in the fsharp team, they say the F is for "Fun".

 Andrew Kennedy contributed to the design of units of measure.
 The Visual F# Tools for Visual Studio are developed by Microsoft.
 The F# Software Foundation developed the F# open-source compiler and tools, incorporating the open-source compiler implementation provided by the Microsoft Visual F# Tools team.

 Language overview

 Functional programming

-While supporting object-oriented features available in C#, F# is a strongly typed functional-first language with a large number of capabilities that are normally found only in functional programming languages.
+F# is a strongly typed functional-first language with a large number of capabilities that are normally found only in functional programming languages, while supporting object-oriented features available in C#.
 Together, these features allow F# programs to be written in a completely functional style and also allow functional and object-oriented styles to be mixed.